Investors react to tentative US debt ceiling deal - ExBulletin

 VANCOUVER, CANADA:

-The markets have already predicted that a deal will be reached this weekend.
-What investors will now focus on is the cost of spending cuts to the health of the US economy.
-What impact will these spending cuts have on GDP and economic growth?
+“Markets have already priced a deal in place this weekend.
+Investors will now focus on the cost of the spending cuts to the health of the US economy.
+What impact will these spending cuts have on the GDP and economic growth?

 An immediate upside on Monday is that short-term Treasury yields will begin their return to normal, while U.S. Treasuries and Treasuries can return to their risk-free status and provide security for investors and the American people.